Scott Pruitt’s Lobbyist Landlord Tried to Get EPA Job for Friend

-The landlords who gave Environmental Protection Agency administrator and scandal-collector Scott Pruitt a sweetheart deal on his Washington, D.C. condo discussed awarding an EPA job to a family friend with Pruitt and his chief of staff, according to emails reviewed by the New York Times and Washington Post.
+The landlords who gave Environmental Protection Agency administrator and scandal-collector Scott Pruitt a sweetheart deal on his Washington, D.C., condo discussed awarding an EPA job to a family friend with Pruitt and his chief of staff, according to emails reviewed by the New York Times and Washington Post.
 Lobbyist J. Steven Hart and his wife Vicki — who rented Pruitt an upscale Capitol Hill condo for $50 a night on flexible terms — pushed the EPA for a job for a recent college graduate who was “important” to the couple.
 The candidate was not ultimately hired, but the emails and other previously undisclosed interactions cast even more shadows on the relationship between the Harts and Pruitt.

 Mr. Hart continues to insist that he has received no special treatment from Pruitt or the EPA, nor has he had any “undue influence” over them.
 Both Mr. Hart and the EPA still claim, even in light of this newly revealed correspondence, that he did not lobby the agency after Pruitt took charge.
 The emails, which were obtained in a lawsuit filed by the Sierra Club, appear to tell a different story.